Stealing Away Chapter One

 Autumn: Finch's Crossing Book One

-She was standing at the entrance of the Town and Country Nursery, a yellow chrysanthemum in each hand, scowling as she watched the exchange between her neighbor’s granddaughter and the man who had come not only to take custody of her, but to extricate her from Finch’s Crossing.
+Autumn Hamilton stood at the entrance to the Town and Country Nursery, a yellow chrysanthemum in each hand, scowling.
+As she watched the exchange between her neighbor’s granddaughter and the man who had come to take custody of her, she grew angrier and angrier.
 Five-year-old Heather Christianson, who hadn’t spoken a word since her parents died six weeks earlier, was pointing at a big pumpkin languishing in the field, still attached to the vine.
 The man, whom Autumn judged to be in his mid-thirties, and probably not too happy to be standing on the edge of a muddy pumpkin patch in his expensive Italian loafers, shook his head no.